Ramblings

 The reason Apple gives for requiring sandboxing is to prevent “rogue apps” from destabilizing the system.
 But when you consider that the App Store itself is curated, this requirement makes even less sense.
 If Apple is curating the store, how does a “rogue app” end up in the App Store?

-I’m a huge Apple fangirl.
+I’m a huge Apple fanboy.
 I have almost all Apple hardware in my house, from my iMac to my Macbook Pros, to my iPad and iPhone and my wife’s iPod Touch.
 I had AppleTVs before they were cool (and there’s one on every one of my TVs now).
 I love Apple.
 But as an developer … I [expletive] hate Apple for this “innovation” that crippled my once-promising little app.

 So, at this point, my options are: